 This site can help you learn about legal expenses insurance, how to get it, and how to use it if you have it.

 Legal expenses insurance can help you with a number of legal issues affecting your business.

 News and analysis from our experts

 Many brokers and law firms have chosen to partner with DAS.

 Here you can find out why our partners choose us, and how you can join them.

-DAS are market-leading legal expenses insurers and specialists in ‘after the event’ (ATE) insurance (formerly DAS LawAssist).
+DAS is a market-leading legal expenses insurer and a specialist in ‘after the event’ (ATE) insurance (formerly DAS LawAssist).

 DAS pioneered legal expenses insurance in 1975, and has been protecting individuals and businesses against the unforeseen costs of legal disputes ever since.

 As a leading ATE provider we are proud to have helped small and large solicitor firms protect their clients for over 18 years.